Museum of Tolerance

-The Museum of Tolerance-Beit HaShoah (MOT, House of the Holocaust), a multimedia museum in Los Angeles, California, United States, is designed to examine racism and prejudice around the world with a strong focus on the history of the Holocaust.
+The Museum of Tolerance (MOT), also known as Beit HaShoah ("House of the Holocaust"), is a multimedia museum in Los Angeles, California, United States, designed to examine racism and prejudice around the world with a strong focus on the history of the Holocaust.
 The museum was established in 1993, as the educational arm of human rights organization, the Simon Wiesenthal Center.
 The museum also deals with atrocities in Cambodia and Latin America, along with issues like bullying and hate crimes.
 The museum has an associated museum and professional development multi-media training facility in New York City.

-The Museum is closed on Saturdays, the Jewish day of rest and on all major Jewish holidays and United States public holidays.
+The museum is closed on Saturdays, the Jewish day of rest and on all major Jewish holidays and United States public holidays.

 Overview

 The original museum in Los Angeles, California, opened in 1993.
 It was built at a cost of $50 million by the Simon Wiesenthal Center, named after its founder Simon Wiesenthal, a Holocaust survivor and Nazi hunter.
 The museum receives 350,000 visitors annually, about a third of which are school-age children.
 The museum's most talked-about exhibit is "The Holocaust Section", where visitors are divided into groups to take their own place in some of the events of World War II.
 The museum also features testimonies of Holocaust survivors, often from live volunteers who tell their stories and answer questions.
 People also get cards with pictures of Jewish children on them and at the end of the museum trip, it is revealed whether the child on the card survived or was murdered in the Holocaust.